cobalthq/cobalt-api-docs/cobaltApiDocs/content/main.md

 > Make sure to replace `your-personal-API-token-here` with your actual API token.

 Cobalt uses API tokens to allow access to various endpoints.
-You can create a new Cobalt API token from within your [Cobalt profile](https://app.cobalt.io/settings/api-token).
+You can create a new Cobalt API token from within your <a href="https://app.cobalt.io/settings/api-token" rel="nofollow">Cobalt profile</a>.

 Cobalt expects the API token to be included in all API requests to the server in a header that looks like the following: